Rehdot/TweakSuite/README.md

 ```
 ---

-🛑 The Kill Switch
+### 🛑 The Kill Switch
--
-This will try to stop TweakSuite code execution.
+This will attempt to stop TweakSuite code execution.

-You have two.
-One is a keybind in-game,
+You have two options:
+1. An in-game keybind
-and the other is the `killProcesses` Gradle task.
+2. The `killProcesses` Gradle task

-If the kill switch does not work, best of luck to you.
+Realistically, you’ll only need this if you get stuck in a `while (true)` loop.
+And while I *could* tell you not to write infinite loops... let’s be real; they’re fun, and useful for testing.
+So, the kill switch exists.

+Here’s how it works:

+1. **First, it asks nicely.**
+   If your code is merciful enough to call `ThreadManager.beg();` somewhere inside that loop, the thread will honor the kill request.

+2. **Then, it chooses violence.**
+   If begging isn’t implemented (or ignored), it escalates to `Thread#stop()`.
+This is unsafe, but it might work.

+3. **If that still doesn’t work:**
+   You’re on your own.
+I suggest you reflect on your decisions, and then start using `ThreadManager.beg();`.
+It literally begs the thread registry to spare your thread's life.

 ---

-⚠️ Disclaimer
+### ⚠️ Disclaimer
--
 TweakSuite is the successor to [ConcurrentExecutor](https://github.com/Rehdot/ConcurrentExecutor)
 ... but now with remapping, IntelliSense, and far more potential for disaster.

-If you crash, die, get banned... that's on you.
+If you crash, die, get banned... that's on you. ✌️

 ---
 Sincerely,